awwad/uptane/README.md

 - WINDOW 1: Python3 shell for the OEM.
 This serves HTTP (repository files).
 - WINDOW 2: Python3 shell for the Director (Repository and Service).
 This serves metadata and image files via HTTP receives manifests from the Primary via XMLRPC (manifests).
 - WINDOW 3: Bash shell for the Timeserver.
 This serves signed times in response to requests from the Primary via XMLRPC.
 - WINDOW 4: Python3 shell for a Primary client in the vehicle.
 This fetches images and metadata from the repositories via HTTP, and communicates with the Director service, Timeserver, and any Secondaries via XMLRPC.
+(More of these can be run, simulating more vehicles with one Primary each.)
-- WINDOW 5: (At least one) Python3 shell for a Secondary in the vehicle.
+- WINDOW 5: Python3 shell for a Secondary in the vehicle.
 This communicates directly only with the Primary via XMLRPC, and will perform full metadata verification.
+(More of these can be run, simulating more ECUs in one or more vehicles.)

-###*WINDOW 1: the OEM Repository*
+###*WINDOW 1: the Supplier/OEM Repository*
-These instructions start a demonstration version of an OEM's main repository for software, hosting images and the metadata Uptane requires.
+These instructions start a demonstration version of an OEM or Supplier's main repository for software, hosting images and the metadata Uptane requires.

 ```python